omahs/ERC223-token-standard/README.md

 ERC20 token standard is leading to money losses for end users.
 The main problem is lack of possibility to handle incoming ERC20 transactions, that were performed via `transfer` function of ERC20 token.

 If you send 100 ETH to a contract that is not intended to work with Ether, then it will reject a transaction and nothing bad will happen.
-If you will send 100 ERC20 tokens to a contract that is not intended to work with ERC20 tokens, then it will not reject tokens because it cant recognize an incoming transaction.
+If you will send 100 ERC20 tokens to a contract that is not intended to work with ERC20 tokens, then it will not reject tokens because it can't recognize an incoming transaction.
 As the result, your tokens will get stuck at the contracts balance.

 How much ERC20 tokens are currently lost (31 Dec, 2017):